tenzir/tenzir/README.md

 cmake --build build --target install
 ```

-Make sure to check out the [installation guide][installation-url] for more
+The [installation guide][installation-url] contains more detailed and
-detailed instructions on how to setup VAST.
+platform-specific instructions on how to build and install VAST.

 **Start a VAST node**: